AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/glossary.rst

       The set of valid pairs for a condition depends on the particular MCDC variant driving the analysis.

+   Library Information files
+   Library Information file
+      A text file produced by the compiler as it processes a source unit, containing information about the entities present in the unit; for
+      example: dependencies w.r.t. other units, cross-reference information, Source Coverage Obligations, annotation pragmas for exemption regions, ...
+These are ``.ali`` files for Ada and ``.gli`` files for C, produced at the same place as the object file for a given compilation.

    Simple Boolean Expression
       Boolean expression with a single operand, possibly negated.
 No binary operator.